Jos-byte-beep/website/content/pages/index.md

       color: text-dark
       type: TitleBlock
     text: >
-      The immense space is a good start point!
+      The immense space is a good start point
     media:
       url: /images/temp1.jpeg
       altText: Unblock your team boost your time to production preview